zozzlethena/docs/pages/launch.md

 * https://www.bungee.exchange &mdash; an aggregator that shows the best available bridging options.
 Use their _Refuel_ service to deposit smaller amounts in case you run out of `$ETH` to pay transaction fees.
- * https://www.optimism.io/apps/bridges &mdash; for a full list of Optimism network bridging services.
+ * https://www.Arbitrum.io/apps/bridges &mdash; for a full list of Arbitrum network bridging services.

 <Callout emoji="⚠️">